mnelson4/yet-another-related-posts-plugin/readme.txt

 == Description ==

-NARPP displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.
+YARPP displays pages, posts, and custom post types related to the current entry, introducing your readers to other relevant content on your site.

-NARPP is a fork of the popular, [but abandoned, plugin YARPP ("Yet Another Related Posts Plugin")](https://letswp.io/what-happened-yarpp-yet-another-related-posts-plugin/).
-It is designed to be a backward-compatible replacement, so your old YARPP settings, custom templates, and untegration will work with NARPP just like it did with YARPP.
+YARPP is a fork of the popular, [but abandoned, plugin YARPP ("Yet Another Related Posts Plugin")](https://letswp.io/what-happened-yarpp-yet-another-related-posts-plugin/).
+It is designed to be a backward-compatible replacement, so your old YARPP settings, custom templates, and untegration will work with YARPP just like it did with YARPP.

 **Features**
 -------------------------------------------
 * **Thumbnail or list view** of related content.
 * **Related posts, pages, and custom post types.**
-* **Templating**: The NARPP templating system gives you advanced control of how your results are displayed.
+* **Templating**: The YARPP templating system gives you advanced control of how your results are displayed.
-* **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, NARPP finds related content from across your site.
+* **An advanced and versatile algorithm**: Using a customizable algorithm considering post titles, content, tags, categories, and custom taxonomies, YARPP finds related content from across your site.
 [Learn More.](http://wordpress.tv/2011/01/29/michael-%E2%80%9Cmitcho%E2%80%9D-erlewine-the-yet-another-related-posts-plugin-algorithm-explained/)
 * **Related posts in feeds**: Display related posts in RSS feeds with custom display options.

 This plugin requires PHP 5, MySQL 4.1, and WordPress 3.3 or greater.
 See [the FAQ](http://wordpress.org/plugins/yet-another-related-posts-plugin/faq/) for answers to common questions.